sebspion/reqs/draft-selander-lake-reqs.md

 # Introduction  {#intro}

 OSCORE {{RFC8613}} is a lightweight communication security protocol providing end-to-end security on application layer for constrained IoT settings (cf. {{RFC7228}}).
 OSCORE lacks a matching authenticated key exchange protocol (AKE).
+The intention with LAKE is to create a simple yet secure AKE for implementation in embedded devices supporting OSCORE.

 To ensure that the AKE is efficient for the expected applications of OSCORE, we list the relevant public specifications of technologies where OSCORE is included: